boxcutter/boxcutter-chef-cookbooks/cookbooks/boxcutter_docker/README.md

 ### BuildKit

 You can use the `buildx` attributes to manage Moby BuildKit builder instances.
-Builder instances are isolated environments where builds can be invoked.
+Builder instances are isolated container environments where builds can be invoked.

 ```
 node['boxcutter_docker']['buildx']['mybuilder'] = {